KenSciResearch/fairMLHealth/README.md

      alt="Fairness Report Example"
      />

-### Comparing Results
+### Comparing Results for Multiple Models

 The compare_models feature can be used to generate side-by-side fairness comparisons of multiple models.
+Model performance metrics such as accuracy and precision are also provided to facilitate comparison.

 Below is an example output comparing the two example models defined above.
-Notice that one of the models does not produce prediction probabilities and that the tool simply adds a NaN value for any measures relying on those probabilities.
-Model performance metrics such as accuracy and precision are also provided for comparison.
+Missing values have been added for metrics requiring prediction probabilities (which the second model does not have).

 ```python
 comparison = fhmc.compare_models(X_test, y_test, prtc_attr, model_dict)